 SHAMELESS DISCLAIMER: The strategies and scenarios depicted in this article are not all encompassing.
 There are many possible scenarios and strategies – I do not presume to know them all.
 Your own situation and environment will certainly vary, so you have to use common sense and be able to think through your strategy for yourself.
 In other words – everything you read here is based on opinion derived from my most diligent research possible, and my own ability to think critically.
 I am not responsible for other people’s inability to use common sense or sound decision making skills.
-I and NCFST are not responsible for the actions taken by the readers of this article series.
+I am not responsible for the actions taken by the readers of this article series.

 So having said all that, here are some suggestions for reducing the risk that a missed shot may cause unintended harm.
 You need to think these through for yourself, and apply them in a way that makes sense for your own unique situations.